italolelis/outboxer/CONTRIBUTING.md

 ### Local Workspace Setup

-For local development use the `docker` containers.
+For local development we use [devcontainers](https://code.visualstudio.com/docs/remote/containers).
+That will give you a fully functional evnironment to develop and test your code.

-Run `docker-compose up -d` from `build` directory to bring up `rabbitmq` and `localstack`.
+To start, just open the project in VsCode and make sure to have the Remote extension installed.

-RabbitMQ management portal will be available at `http://localhost:15672/`.
+When the container is up, you'll have a fully working dev environmnet to work.
+You can now run `docker-compose -f build/docker-compose.yaml up -d` to bring up `rabbitmq`, `postgres` and `localstack`.

-A local `Kinesis` setup using `localstack` will be available at `http://localhost:4568`.
+A local `Kinesis` and `SQS` setup using `localstack` will be available at `http://localhost:4566`.

 ### Pull Requests